 Other areas of interest in the vicinity include the Bogue Chitto National Wildlife Refuge, accessed from Pearl River turnaround (Exit 11), about 6 miles north of the Honey Island exit on I-59.
 There is good habitat here for Painted and Indigo Buntings, Orchard Orioles, and for Yellow-breasted Chats.
 The open area to the south provides a good opportunity for scanning the sky for kites.
 You can go east to the bridge over the East Pearl River where Barn Swallows nest; Northern Rough-winged Swallows can often be seen here or over the gravel pits.

 The James A. Schmidt Boardwalk and Trail is here.
-In the spring and summer time, a colony of nesting egrets and herons.
 From the “Pearl River Turnaround” exit 11, take a right at the stop sign.
 Proceed south along the service road for about 1 mile, and take a left at the gravel road marked with refuge signs.
 When the gravel road turns to your left, you will see a small lake on your right.
-The island near this bend is covered with nesting Cattle Egrets and Little Blue Herons.
-On the eastern shore of the lake are a few pairs of nesting White Ibis as well as more Cattle Egrets and Little Blue Herons.
+In past years in the spring and summer time, there has been a colony of nesting egrets and herons.
+This rookery was not used in 2018.
 The yellow gate on the service road is locked during April and May to keep boat traffic out of the lake during the nesting season.
 From this gate, it is an easy walk to the trail.